cchipman21804/dhwsavings/README.md

 dhw_savings_calc.py ------- written in Python3 for Windows, Linux, & Unix consoles

 dhw_savings_calc_gui.py --- written in Python3 with the tkinter module for Windows & Linux

+dhwsave.rexx -------------- written in REXX for IBM z/OS; sends output to console

+dhwsvrpt.rexx ------------- written in REXX for IBM; sends output to console & sequential dataset